-Keep finding people, following up your emails, and in time someone will reach back out to you.
+Keep finding people, following up on your emails, and in time someone will reach back out to you.

 8 – Graphic Design Work From Home Software & Essentials

-We’ve already identified key software skills you will need in order to become a professional graphic designer.
+We’ve already identified key design software skills you will need in order to become a professional graphic designer.

 However, if you are a graphic designer working remotely, you’re going to need a little more than just an Adobe Creative Cloud subscription.

 - Invoicing & Accounts: Freshbooks